thedougco/responsive.ly/_posts/2013-04-2-session-notes-for_erika_halls_just_enough_research.md

 IT was the [Segway](http://www.segway.com/).
 IT was a complete failure.
 It's a complete novelty.

-**Who did the Segway exclude:**
+**Who did the Segway exclude?**
 - Anyone with children
+- Anyone who needed to transport another human
 - Anyone without 5 or 6 grand to spend
 - Anyone who lives in a harsh climate
 - Anyone who has to carry more than 20 lbs
 - Anyone who has to go more than 5 miles

 **So who was the Segway changing the world for?**
 Affluent singles who live in southern California.